Linus8D/Java-HTML5-API/README.md

         HtmlFile index = new HtmlFile();
         index.setFileName("index");

         /*
             Add a header 1 element (i.e. <h1> element) to the created HTML page that says Hello World!
-            Since the content of a HTML document that is seen in the web-browser lies within the <body></body> tags, we add the <h1> element within those tags:
         */
         index.getHtml().getBody().getTags().add(new H1("Hello World!"));

         // Create the HTML file physically in the local directory: index.createHtmlFile("/home/linus/Desktop/Hello World");

+        /*
-        // The H1 object declared in this example is implemented in the class below and demonstrates how to extend
+            The H1 class is implemented in the below class and demonstrates how to extend the abstract class HtmlTag.
+Note that the HTML markup of the H1 class is printed/obtained by overriding the toString() method.
-        // the HtmlTag class.
+        */
     }
 }